sudo-cho/vuetify-google-autocomplete/README.md

 ### Example

-Please note that you need to provide what method will listen (`v-on:placechanged`) to an event when the address data is obtained.
+Please note that you need to provide the method that will listen (`v-on:placechanged`) to for an event when the address data is obtained.
+In the example below, the method is ``getAddressData``.

 ```html
 <template>